saisunny07/Synchronization_solutions/README.md

 Prompt the user for P and M, where P is the number of philosophers and M is the total number of meals to be eaten.
 After prompting the user for P and M, fork a single thread for each philosopher.
 There will be a number of chopsticks available equal to the number of philosophers (P).
 Each thread will then run through the Dining Philosophers algorithm, which is shown below:

-	Sit down at table.
+	1. Sit down at table.
-	Pick up left chopstick.
+	2. Pick up left chopstick.
-	Pick up right chopstick.
+	3. Pick up right chopstick.
-	Begin eating.
+	4. Begin eating.
-	Continue eating for 3–6 cycles.
+	5. Continue eating for 3–6 cycles.
-	Put down left chopstick.
+	6. Put down left chopstick.
-	Put down right chopstick.
+	7. Put down right chopstick.
-	Begin thinking.
+	8. Begin thinking.
-	Continue thinking for 3–6 cycles.
+	9. Continue thinking for 3–6 cycles.
-	IF all meals have not been eaten, GOTO 2.
+	10.IF all meals have not been eaten, GOTO 2.
 	   ELSE leave the table.

 As this is an extraordinarily polite group of philosophers, they hold themselves to the highest standards of etiquette.
 All philosophers must enter the room together and none should sit down until all are present.
 Likewise, no philosopher should get up from the table to leave until all are ready to do so.